thomasaarholt/prism-em.github.io/tutorialSuperSTEM.md

 <a name="step3"></a>
 ## 3 - Set microscope parameters and simulation settings.

+In the following sections, I have highlighted each `Prismatic` setting using <span style="color:red">**bold red text**</span>.
+This is to ensure that you can easily find the parameters used in this tutorial.

 ### Sample Settings:

 Besides loading and saving, this settings box shows the cell dimensions and allows us to tile the unit cell along the three primary dimensions.
 Initially, we are going to skip over the **Tile Cells** settings, because they require very careful analysis to set correctly.